 When comparing Notes Plus vs Roam Research, the Slant community recommends Roam Research for most people.
-In the question“What is the note taking app for Amazon Alexa?”
-Roam Research is ranked 28th while Notes Plus is ranked 63rd.
+In the question“What is the best cross-platform note-taking app?”
+Roam Research is ranked 29th while Notes Plus is ranked 67th.

 Ranked in these QuestionsQuestion Ranking

 They support any inquiries in 24 hours.
 Never ignore emails.

 Pro Handwriting recognition feature that can convert handwriting to digital text in one step

 This app offers handwriting recognition for 52 languages and it works pretty accurately.

 Pro The UI is clean and easy to use

 There are 3 themes for different use case.
 Flat theme looks nice and clean.

 Pro Most beautiful handwriting experience and it fully supports Apple Pencil